PhilipFrischMoller/PhilipFrischMoller.github.io/index.md

 <img src="{{site.url}}/imgs/map_animation_cropped.gif" style="display: block; margin: auto;" />

-Together, Tenderloin and Southeren police districts encompass the city center and financial district of SF which presumably were the districts most impacted by the financial crisis.
+Evidently the narcotics incident rates seem to be very geographically correlated and is centered at and around the city center in Tenderloin police district.
+If we normalise by district size, it is perhaps even more noticable that Tenderloin police district is overly represented in terms of narcotics crimes.

 <embed type="text/html" src="imgs/interactiveplot.html" width="800" height="800"></embed>